 Recycle Your Food

-There are a number of easy ways to eat environmentally friendly that don’t require a lot of effort or extra planning.
+There are several easy ways to eat environmentally friendly food that don’t require a lot of effort or extra planning.
 One great way to recycle your food is to compost it.

-This process involves breaking down organic material like food scraps into plant-based fertilizer and soil, which can help improve the quality of land and reduce the need for traditional fertilizers.
+This process involves breaking down organic material like food scraps into plant-based fertilizers and soil, which can help improve land quality and reduce the need for traditional fertilizers.

 If You Have Leftovers, Make Another Meal Out of Them

 If you have leftovers, make another meal out of them.
-This way, you’ll be using food that would have otherwise gone to waste, which cuts down on the amount of food that ends up in the landfill.
+This way, you’ll be using food that would have otherwise gone to waste, which reduces the amount of food that ends up in the landfill.

 Also, this can be a great way to save both money and food since you do not have to buy new food every time you get hungry.
-Simply reheat the leftovers in the oven or microwave, and you’re good to go!
+Reheat the leftovers in the oven or microwave, and you’re good to go!